Skip to main content ↓

 “KPIs to consider include customer acquisition cost (CAC), lifetime value (LTV), churn (customer unenrollment rate), monthly recurring revenue (MRR), annual recurring revenue (ARR), and burn (net cash loss).” — Ian Kelly, VP of Operations at NuLeaf Naturals

-But in all likelihood, your initial sales goals will need to be adjusted.
-They’ll either be too high and your team will consistently miss these lofty targets, or they’ll be too low and your reps will always exceed the goals you set for them with ease.
+However, your initial sales goals will likely need to be adjusted.
+They’ll either be too high, and your team will consistently miss these lofty targets, or too low, and your reps will always exceed the goals you set for them with ease.
 Neither is ideal.

 So look at the results your sales team is achieving and adjust your sales targets accordingly.
-The perfect goals will be ones that your team can hit on a regular basis — but only if they work hard and stretch themselves a bit to make it happen.
+The perfect goals will be ones that your team can hit regularly — but only if they work hard and stretch themselves a bit to make it happen.

-While setting smarter goals does require a bit of elbow grease, you now know exactly how to do it.
+While setting smarter goals requires some elbow grease, you now know exactly how to do it.
 Just follow the four steps outlined in this article:

 1. Calculate Your Close Rate